-The Girl That Wasn’t Min is the 6th Black River Chronicle – although it doesn’t follow the Guild of Adventurers it is set in the same world.
+The Girl Who Wasn’t Min is a Black River Chronicle – although it doesn’t follow the Guild of Adventurers it is set in the same world.
 It’s the story of Mulligan – who is a man with a plan, and the four street-kids he recruits to help him pull off an intricate deception that will let him live the high-life.
 It’s recently been picked up (along with the rest of the Black River Chronicle) by http://www.creativia.org/, so watch this space for news!

 Here’s an extract for you